egnha/gestalt/README.md

     #>  R2() 532 567 709.1435    585 647 39887308 1e+06
     ```

 3.  **Values as functions encode their computation**.
-Since the
+Since a composite
-    composite function qua computation is a list-like object, you can
+    function qua computation is a list-like object, you can compute on
-    compute on it to extract **latent information**.
+    it to extract **latent information**.

     For instance, you can get the normal Q–Q plot of the fitted model
     for 6-cylinder cars from the head of `R2`: